Quantorix-Field/ecotrace-carbon-platform/README.md

 Tests cover all public utility functions — `calcTransport`, `calcEnergy`, `calcFood`, `calcShopping`, `calcTotal`, `getBreakdown`, `parisGap`, `generateInsights`, `topInsights`, and `totalPotentialSaving` — with 110 assertions across 10 describe blocks.

-### CI pipeline

-Every push to `main` triggers the GitHub Actions workflow which:
-- Installs dependencies with `npm ci`
-- Runs the full test suite with coverage on Node 18 and Node 20
-- Builds the production bundle with `npm run build`
-- Fails the pipeline if any test fails or coverage drops below threshold

 ---

 ## Architecture decisions

+**TypeScript strict mode.** Every component, hook, and utility is fully typed.
+Shared interfaces live in `src/types/index.ts` so there's one source of truth for data shapes across the entire app.

+**Custom hooks for clean separation.** `useEmissions` encapsulates all emission calculations with memoisation. `useLocalStorage` provides typed persistence without any external library.

-**State in App.jsx only.** All inputs and derived emissions live at the root.
+**State in App.tsx only.** All inputs and derived emissions live at the root.
 Components receive what they need via props — no context, no external state library.
-For an app this size, that's the right call.

-**Pure utility functions.** `emissions.js` and `insights.js` contain zero React.
-Every function takes plain objects and returns numbers or arrays.
-This makes them trivially testable and reusable.
+**Pure utility functions.** `emissions.ts` and `insights.ts` contain zero React.
+Every function takes plain objects and returns numbers or arrays — trivially testable and reusable.

 **No charting library.** The donut chart in Results is raw SVG — 30 lines, no bundle weight, fully accessible via `aria-label`.

-A charting library would add ~50 kB for no functional gain.
+**Error boundary at root.** `ErrorBoundary.tsx` wraps the entire app so any runtime error shows a graceful fallback instead of a blank screen.

-**CSS custom properties over Tailwind.** The design token system in `global.css` gives full control over the visual language without a compiler step or class name explosion in JSX.
+**CSS custom properties over Tailwind.** The design token system in `global.css` gives full control without a compiler step.

 ---